kamranahmedse/kamranahmedse.github.io/projects/_posts/2014-11-10-lavorare-in-svizzera.md

 * Added several KPIs to the admin dashboard
 * Different types of emails to the administrator such as daily statistics etc.
-* User management module in the admin dashboard
 * Different types of emails to the candidate e.g. Account inactivity email, Account verification email etc
+* Assessment Module extension and Updations
-* Added pattern recognition test in the assessment section.
+* Added the priviliges module
-* Test results (percentile, percentage, ranking and other stuff) to the user
-* User Management module inside the admin panel
+* User management module
-* Added different checks on the candidate actions
-* Interface changes
+* UI Enhancements

 Also, I have been providing ongoing maintenance.